-Here, the moneyline shows not only the bet’s price tag, but it also indicates which team is the favorite (shown with a – sign) and which is the underdog (shown with a + sign).
+Here, the moneyline shows not only the bet’s price tag, but it also indicates which team is the favorite (shown with a minus sign) and which is the underdog (shown with a plus sign).
 If you were to bet on Duke at -150, you would need to wager $150 in order to win $100 should they take the W. If you were to bet on underdog Kansas for $100, you would see a return of $125.
 These aren’t betting minimums, by the way – they are merely ratios that show how much you stand to win per a given amount wagered.
 Most legal online March Madness betting sites will take individual bets of as low as $0.25.

 March Maddness Proposition Bets

 March Madness is one of the best times to bet props, especially when you see your bracket start to bust.
 NCAA Tournament props can cover a wide range of scenarios that can cover specific players, an entire team, or the game overall.
-You can find over/unders on the largest lead of the game, margin of victory props, over/under points and assists for a particular player, and more.
+You can find over/unders on the largest lead of the game, the margin of victory, over/under points and assists for a particular player, and more.